The coronavirus pandemic has led to many employers considering furloughing their employees. But what does this mean and what do employers have to do?

 What are the latest updates to the Coronavirus Job Retention Scheme?

-On the 29th of May, Rishi Sunak announced updates to the Coronavirus Job Retention Scheme.
+On 29 May, Rishi Sunak announced updates to the Coronavirus Job Retention Scheme.

 These updates included:

-- The last date for placing a new employee on furlough leave is 10th June, no new employees can be added to the scheme after this date.
-If an employee has previously been on a period of furlough before this date then can be furloughed again.
+- the last date for placing a new employee on furlough leave is 10 June meaning that no new employees can be added to the scheme after this date.
+If an employee has previously been on a period of furlough before this date then can be furloughed again;

-- The scheme has been extended until the 31st of October for those on furlough leave on the 10th of June.
+- the scheme has been extended until 31 October for those on furlough leave on 10 June;

-- From the 1st of July, employees will be able to return to work part-time while being furloughed with employers covering the cost of the worked wages.
+- from 1 July, employees will be able to return to part-time work while being furloughed with employers covering the cost of the worked wages;

-- From the 1st of August, HMRC will continue to pay employers 80% of their wages; however, employers will be responsible for covering the employer NICs and employer pension in full.
+- from 1 August, HMRC will continue to pay employers 80% of their wages; however, employers will be responsible for covering the employer NICs and employer pension in full;

-- From the 1st of September, HMRC will pay employers 70%; however, employers will be responsible for covering the employer NICs and employer pension in full and the additional 10% employee wage.
+- from 1 September, HMRC will pay employers 70%; however, employers will be responsible for covering the employer NICs and employer pension in full and the additional 10% employee wage;

-- From the 1st of October, HMRC will pay employers 60%; however, employers will be responsible for covering the employer NICs and employer pension in full and the additional 20% employee wage.
+- from 1 October, HMRC will pay employers 60%; however, employers will be responsible for covering the employer NICs and employer pension in full and the additional 20% employee wage.

-Further guidance on how to operate the new furlough scheme is being published by HMRC on June 12th, 2020.
+Further guidance on how to operate the new furlough scheme will be published by HMRC on 12 June 2020.

 When can a claim be made and what information is required?

-The Scheme went live on the 20th of April.
+The CJRS went live on 20 April.
 Employers can begin their claim via this link.

 What information is required to make a furlough claim?

-Employers will also require their employees': Name, National Insurance (NI) number, claim period and claim amount and PAYE/employee number (optional).
+Employers will also require their employees': Name, National Insurance (NI) number, claim period and claim amount.

 If an employer is furloughing fewer than 100 staff, then they will need to input information directly for each employee.